rhyslwells/Data-Archive/content/standardised/Model Selection.md

 - [[GridSeachCv]] and [[Random Search]] for hyperparameter tuning.
 - [[Cross Validation]] to ensure robustness by evaluating model performance on different subsets of the data.
 - Bayesian Optimization, which can be used to efficiently search the hyperparameter space.
+- Choose the best-performing model based on [[Evaluation Metrics]] and optimization results.
+- [[Cross Validation]]: Evaluate the model more robustly by splitting the training data into smaller chunks and training the model multiple times.

+- [[Model Interpretability]]: Utilize tools to understand and interpret the model's predictions, ensuring transparency and trustworthiness.